opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

    import planetary_computer
    from pystac_client import Client

-When you have finished, run the cell by pressing :code:`Shift+Enter` on your keyboard.
+When you have finished, run the cell by pressing :kbd:`Shift+Enter` on your keyboard.

 Set up query parameters
 -----------------------